toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [osh](https://github.com/charyan/osh) - Ollama Shell Helper (osh): English to Unix-like Shell Commands translation using Local LLMs with Ollama.
 * [py-ai-shell](https://github.com/cheney-yan/py-ai-shell) - AI-powered shell for command line users.
 * [Spren](https://smadgulkar.github.io/spren/) - AI-powered terminal assistant that converts natural language to shell commands.
 Supports PowerShell, Bash, and CMD with intelligent command suggestions and safety checks.
+* [terminal-command](https://github.com/huss-mo/terminal-command) - A Python-based CLI tool for generating, and optionally executing, shell commands from natural language.
 * [wut](https://github.com/shobrook/wut) - An terminal assistant for the hopelessly confused; it explains the meaning of the output from the last command.
 * [zev](https://github.com/dtnewman/zev) - A simple CLI tool to generate terminal commands using AI.